“Forbidden unto you are your mothers, and your daughters, and your sisters, and your father’s sisters, and your mother’s sisters…” (Qur’an 4:23).

 Point 2) The dispute is rather or not she is a daughter in a biological sense or a legal sense.
 Notice the use of apostrophe when using the word daughter as ‘daughter‘.

-To address point 2) here above I remember having a discussion here in Singapore with a well known Ustaz who mentioned to me a case of a Malay Muslim boy who was notorious for sleeping with women and getting them pregnant.
+To address point 2) here above I remember having a discussion here in Singapore with a well known Ustaz who mentioned to me a case of a young teenage boy who was notorious for sleeping with women and getting them pregnant.
 He is literally the father of children from a number of women.
-However, because of the view point in the Shaffii school MUIS (Majlis Ugama Islam Singapura) had their hands tied.
+However, because of the view point in the Shafi’i school MUIS (Majlis Ugama Islam Singapura) had their hands tied.

 What about the justice due to the children?